 Karanambu Lodge

-The legendary lodge founded by Diane McTurk, famous for giant otter rehabilitation.
-Set on the Rupununi River amid vast savannahs, Karanambu offers perhaps the best giant otter viewing anywhere and excellent jaguar spotting opportunities.
+The legendary lodge made famous by conservationist Diane McTurk, known for giant otter rehabilitation.
+Set on the Rupununi River amid vast savannahs, Karanambu offers perhaps the best giant otter viewing anywhere, along with giant anteaters and abundant savannah wildlife.

 Location: North Rupununi, on the Rupununi River